samurmaykrr/termux.sh/README.md

 ```
  sshd
 ```
  The SSH server program is not started by default, and it needs to be restarted every time the application is closed and opened.
 I will explain how to start the SSH server later.
  Gathering the three elements of SSH, you can now enter ssh commands in a computer terminal or use other SSH clients to connect.
-Note that Ter­mux's SSH port is 8022.
+Note that Ter­mux's SSH port is 8022 also you are gonna have to have your ports opened to access it.
 ```
  ssh User @ Host -p 8022
 ```